wp-plugins/thecartpress/readme.txt

 9. Back-end: Dashboard

 == Changelog ==
+=1.2.4=
+* Use Weight: Configure all the eCommerce to use or not the weight value
+* Checkout, See tax detail: Allows to display the tax detail in tax column: tax amount (Tax detail%)
+* Loop for twentyten based on themes improvements
+* Login/Profile template tag

 =1.2.3=
 * Ajax Chrome bug (thanks to the community)
 * Order eMail bug (thanks to the community)